 And then there’s the town of Kyogle in NSW, where the beer is very cold, the coffee is pretty good, and you might even see a bush turkey for which the town is named (Kyogle means ‘Place of the bush turkey” in the local Aboriginal language).
 Then head back north-east to the town of Uki, and behold the majesty of Mt Warning.
 The road through here is windingly magical, but a little busy on weekends.

 There’ll always be traffic through Murwillumbah, but on the other side you’re back in Queensland and on the Tomewin Mountain Road, which is a lot of fun.
 Or take the almost parallel Currumbin Creek Road.
 They’re not all that wide, but they are a hoot to ride if you have your wits about you.

 Do it.
 Do it and understand just how vast and empty outback Queensland can be.
 Do it on a sports bike and you’ll want to sell it for a cruiser before you get to Emerald.
 If you last as far as Barcaldine, your spine will be fused into a chain of screaming pain and you’ll be gibbering at the sky like a madman.
 But since you’ll still have more than an hour to go before you get to Longreach, it will pass the time.

-Do it as an overnighter because only crazy people would attempt a there-and-back ride in one day.
+Do it as an overnighter because only crazy people would attempt a there-and-back ride in one day -especially over summer.
 Somehow, it will seem even longer on the way back, and since you’ve already counted all the kangaroo carcasses the previous day, you might have to find another way to pass the the time.